bediger4000/nine-board/README.md

-# nine-board
-Nine-board Tic Tac Toe in your browser
+# Nine-board Tic Tac Toe in your browser

+A JavaScript implementation of 9-board Tic Tac Toe

+## Rules

+## Design